Edwardius/g600-mapping-ubuntu/README.md

     sudo systemctl status ydotool.service
 ```

-This will ensure that your g600 executable runs automatically when your system starts and will be restarted automatically if it fails.
+This will ensure that your ydotoold executable runs automatically when your system starts and will be restarted automatically if it fails.

 ### Setup Mapping Script
 1. Clone this repository.